lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

 * Takeaways
     * Understanding what venue your game is designed for, allows you to see past technology and trends to understand your games key properties.

-## Four: The Experience Rise Out of a Game
+## Chapter 4: The Experience Rise Out of a Game
 * We want to design experiences, but we cannot do it directly, it's done through a game.
 * How can we define "game"?
     * People have slightly different definitions of what a "game" is.